 The GLB Act gives authority to eight federal agencies and the states to administer and enforce the Financial Privacy Rule and the Safeguards Rule.
 These two regulations apply to “financial institutions,” which include not only banks, securities firms, and insurance companies, but also companies providing many other types of financial products and services to consumers.
 Among these services are lending, brokering or servicing any type of consumer loan, transferring or safeguarding money, preparing individual tax returns, providing financial advice or credit counseling, providing residential real estate settlement services, collecting consumer debts and an array of other activities.
 Such non-traditional “financial institutions” are regulated by the FTC.

-Find out how Spitfire Security Platform assures enterprise data confidentiality
+Find out how Bloombase Security Platform assures enterprise data confidentiality

 The Financial Privacy Rule governs the collection and disclosure of customers’ personal financial information by financial institutions.
 It also applies to companies, whether or not they are financial institutions, who receive such information.